mgp123/nvae/readme.md

 - ```warmup_epochs```
 - ```batch_size```
 - ```write_reconstruction```.
 Boolean indicating if you also want to show how the dataset images are reconstructed during training
 - ```images_per_checkpoint```.
 Default is none.
-Use only if you prefer to save after seing certain number of images instead of doing it by epochs.
+Use only if you prefer to save after seeing certain number of images instead of doing it by epochs.
 - ```epochs_per_checkpoint```
 - ```epochs```.
 Number of training epochs
 - ```gradient_clipping```.
 Default to none.
 May help if you are getting nans during training.